 Think back to a major purchasing decision.
-Maybe you were looking for a new refrigerator or an optometrist.
+Maybe you were looking for a new car or a specialty service.
 Where did you search for information?
-Who did you ask?
+Who did you talk to?

 Influence Is Impactful